 The Business Cost of Cyberloafing

 Employers are paying their employees to work, yet a significant amount of time is lost to cyberloafing.
 Cyberloafing dramatically reduces productivity and eats up company profits.
-The study was conducted on 273 employees and cyberloafing was measured along with the traits that led to the behaviour.
+The study was conducted on 273 employees and cyberloafing was measured along with the traits that led to the behavior.

 The study revealed a correlation between dark personality traits such as psychopathy, Machiavellianism and narcissism, but also showed that employees are wasting huge amounts of time simply because they can get away with it.
 The sites most commonly visited were not social media sites, but news websites and retail sites for online shopping.